davidhao1994/weixinghao.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I’m Weixing, a Ph.D. student at University of Miami in the Department of Chemical, Environmental and Materials Engineering, under the guidance of Dr. Yang Wang.
+I’m Weixing, a Ph.D. student at the University of Miami in the Department of Chemical, Environmental and Materials Engineering, under the guidance of Dr. [Yang Wang](https://people.miami.edu/profile/dec102c8f8ba6c48c281dd2300d0f707) in the [Particle Measurement & Technology Laboratory (PMTL)](https://pmtl.coe.miami.edu/index.html).

 My work and research
 ======